 Nearly 10 years after it lost to Boeing in its original bid for the U.S. Air Force’s Family of Advanced Beyond-line-of-sight Terminals (FAB-T), Raytheon may now get another shot at the estimated $4.7 billion program.
 FAB-T will facilitate communications between military aircraft and the Pentagon’s new Advanced Extremely High Frequency (AEHF) satellite constellation.
 Boeing won the initial $273 million contract in September 2002.
 But after a decade of cost overruns and schedule delays, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Raytheon Bids Alternative To Troubled Boeing FAB-T Development".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Raytheon Bids Alternative To Troubled Boeing FAB-T Development".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.